ArcovanBreda/CEConvDL2/blogpost.md

 #### Image Classification

-To evaluate the image classification performance, we trained a baseline ResNet-18 model comprising approximately 11,390,000 parameters, alongside the novel color equivariant ResNet-18 (CE-ResNet-18) trained with three rotations.
+To evaluate the image classification performance, we trained a baseline ResNet-18 model comprising approximately 11.4M parameters, alongside the novel color equivariant ResNet-18 (CE-ResNet-18) trained with three hue shifts: 0°, 120°, and 240° (-120°).
 Both models were trained with and without jitter (augmenting the training data with varying hue-intensity images).
-Subsequently, we assessed their performance on test sets subjected to gradual hue shifts ranging from -180° to 180°.
+Subsequently, we assessed their performance on test sets subjected to 37 gradual hue shifts ranging from -180° to 180°.

 <div align="center">
   <img src="blogpost_imgs/Test-time_Hue_Shifts.png" alt="Classification Test-time Hue Shifts" width="600">